-On September 16 my siblings and I went to the Litke’s, our former neighbors, for a sleepover.
+Thanks to our attempts to hang out with the Litke kids, our former neighbors, my siblings and I were able to go over to their house for a sleepover.
 Because the weather was pleasant, the girls and I slept on mattresses in the Litke’s unfinished apartment above their garage.
 Besides an occasional car passing by, all you could hear was the chirping of crickets and, in the sky, all you could see was a brilliant full moon.
 This environment was very serene.

 The next day, while in the middle of a Nerf battle, Abby and Katie’s prayers were answered.
-The Litke’s cat, Kallie, gave birth to her kittens in time for us to see them.
+The Litke’s cat, Kallie, gave birth to her kittens in coordination for us to see them.
 By the time we had to leave, her babies had been cleaned and dried so we were able to hold them.
-The sweet kitties were barely the size of my hand.
-It was something else to see these little bundles of joy shortly after they entered this world.
+The sweet kitties were barely the size of my palm.
+It was something else to see little bundles of joy shortly after they entered this world.

 To see more photos from this event, click here.
 Once in Flickr, click the arrow on your right to view the next picture.
 Thanks!

 We were bored, as it sometimes is with children, so the neighborhood kids, my siblings, and I wandered down into the woods and decided to build a cabin.
 The idea was supposed to be a temporary solution but, when everyone came out the next day to play, they all wanted to continue building our cabin.
 So we did.
 Everyday after school whoever was available met up and worked until dark.
 Sometimes the crew included everybody but, for the most part, it was just my siblings and I.